thomas3577/tano/docs/api.md

 **Note!**

 Functions like in the examples above are executed in the main process.
-If you want to run JavaScript/TypeScript in a separate process you can either do this with the `eval` option or outsource the code to a separate file.
+If you want to run JavaScript/TypeScript in a separate process you can either do this with the `repl` option or outsource the code to a separate file.

 **Example:**